joshuaagyapong/Host-a-WordPress-Website-on-AWS/README.md

 Amazon EFS (Shared File Storage)

 ---

 ## Security Design

-- Load Balancer is the only public entry point
+- The Application Load Balancer is the **only public entry point**
-- EC2 instances have no public IP addresses
+- EC2 instances have **no public IP addresses**
-- Database and file storage are fully private
+- Database and file storage are isolated in private subnets
-- Security Groups enforce least-privilege, tier-to-tier access
+- Security Groups enforce **least-privilege, tier-to-tier access**
-- Administrative access via EC2 Instance Connect Endpoint
+- Administrative access is handled through **EC2 Instance Connect Endpoint**
 - No direct internet access to application or data tiers

 ---